-You will want to use old-fashioned rolled oats for this overnight oatmeal recipe.
+You will want to use old fashioned rolled oats for this recipe.
 Instant oatmeal gets too soggy, and steel-cut oats tend to remain a lot more chewy unless they soak for quite a long time.

 Is overnight oatmeal good for you?

 It depends on the ingredients you add, but it is a very filling breakfast, snack, or dessert.
-They have a good amount of protein and fiber (as well as some other good stuff) so for me, I would consider these to be healthy overnight oats.
+They have a good amount of protein and fiber (as well as some other good stuff) so for me, I would consider these to be healthy compared to other breakfast options.

 These overnight oats do have carbs and sugar, and most recipes will.
 So it really depends what you consider to be “good for you.”

-One thing this overnight oats recipe has over similar peanut butter recipes is a lower calorie and fat count.
+One thing this recipe has over similar peanut butter recipes is a lower calorie and fat count.
 The secret is PB2!
 Have you heard of this magical peanut butter powder?